TanayGummadi/ShakespeareStyleTransfer/README.md

 The `model_files` folder is used to cache the outputs of the `T5-Small` incuding the weights and tokenenizer.

-The `models` folder contains the `.ipynb` notebook needed to run the project.
+The `models` folder contains the `.ipynb` notebook needed to run the project as well as images of architectures of the 3 custom models: `Seq2Seq`, `AttSeq`, and `Transformer`

 ### Instructions: